abstractsite/pyblish.com/app/static/views/guide/publishing.md

 # Publishing

 The following sections are an example of how to get up and running with Autodesk Maya.
-Make sure you've already got Pyblis installed.

 # Making Your First Publish